daniel-cheng/CALFIN/README.md

 [2] CALFIN: Calving Front Dataset for East/West Greenland, 1972-2019.
 Daniel Cheng, Wayne Hayes, and Eric Larour.

 ## Acknowledgements
-This work was conducted as a collaboration between NASA’s Jet Propulsion Laboratory and the University of California, Irvine.
+This work was conducted as a collaboration between NASAâ€™s Jet Propulsion Laboratory and the University of California, Irvine.

-The CALFIN neural network architecture implementation is derived from [Emil Zakirov’s Deeplabv3+ Xception codebase](github.com/bonlime/keras-deeplab-v3-plus).
+The CALFIN neural network architecture implementation is derived from [Emil Zakirovâ€™s Deeplabv3+ Xception codebase](github.com/bonlime/keras-deeplab-v3-plus).

 We acknowledge the USGS for providing Landsat-1-8 images, the ESA for their Sentinel-1 images, as well as the ESA-CCI, PROMICE, and MEaSUREs programs for providing calving front data used in this study.